Kimkykie/twitter-image-downloader/README.md

 # 🐦 Twitter Timeline Image Downloader

-An advanced tool to download images from a user's Twitter timeline, showcasing senior software engineering practices.
+An advanced tool to download images from a user's Twitter timeline.

 ![Project Banner](assets/banner.png)